fbreitwieser/krakenuniq/README.md

 # Announcements

+## New release v1.0.4
+In this release we removed the requirement to have "file" command in the Docker or Singularity image (thanks @lskatz and @boulund).
+We now force --preload switch when building the database for speed.

 ## New release v1.0.3
 In this release we added a Dockerfile (thanks @Jessime).
 There are also few minor updates to documentation.
 This code of this release has been reviewed in connection with our publication in JOSS.